KIT-OSGroup/vinter/artifact-evaluation/walkthrough_performance-benchmarks.md

 success
 ```

+NOTE: The benchmark results listed in the paper PDF are not yet up to date with the latest artifact version.
+The differences are not big though.

 The tables should approximately reproduce the numbers in Figure 8 and Figure 9 (depending on the hardware used).
 The paragraph at the end of the output should further contain the same numbers as the corresponding sentence in §6.3.